phnx-im/docs/src/authentication_systems.md

 ### Revocation suppression

-Users need to be able to remove lost or potentially compromised devices from its composed identity.
+Users need to be able to remove lost or potentially compromised devices from their composed identity.
 Here, the problem is often that a malicious messaging provider can (silently) drop messages performing such a revocation operation.
 This can not be prevented entirely, since the messaging provider can always decide to drop messages.
 [Identity gossiping](./authentication_systems.md#identity-gossiping) can help mitigate this problem, as it prevents the messaging provider from dropping messages selectively.
-Instead, the provider is forced to drop all of a users message, thus increasing the risk of detection.
+Instead, the provider is forced to drop all of a user's messages, thus significantly increasing the risk of detection.

 Such an attack is also detected if two affected users verify one-another's identities OOB.